AriaMinaei/pretty-monitor/README.md

 prettyError = prettyMonitor.start(); // start() returns an instance of PrettyError

-// here, we will change the appearance of the log... prettyError.appendStyle({
+// here, we will change the appearance of the log ... prettyError.appendStyle({

 	// ... using css selectors ...